 - ⅛ tsp black pepper more or less to taste

 - 3 tbsp corn starch dissolved in a bit of water to make a slurry

 - Heat a large, heavy skillet to medium high heat.

 - Make sure ground beef is completely thawed.
 In a large standing mixer, or food processor, combine beef, onion and garlic powders, bread crumbs, eggs, and salt and pepper.
 Mix until very thoroughly combined and beef mixture has a uniform texture throughout.

 - Form into 4-6 oval shaped patties.
 Place patties in heated skillet and let completely brown on each side, about 4 minutes.
 Don't worry if they are not completely cooked through, they will finish cooking in the gravy.
 Once nice and browned, transfer to a plate to set aside.
 Drain grease and discard.

 - In the same skillet, add the butter, onion rings, and garlic.
 Cook until onions are caramelized and garlic is toasty and fragrant.

 - Add the the stock to the pan to release anything stuck to the bottom of the pan (you want this flavor).
-Add the vinegar, bay leaves, onion powder, sugar, salt and pepper, and corn starch slurry.
+Add the vinegar, bay leaves, sugar, salt and pepper, and corn starch slurry.
 Whisk to combine and simmer on medium high for three minutes until gravy thickens.

 - Reduce heat to medium, return beef patties to pan, and simmer on medium heat for 10 to 15 minutes, spooning gravy over patties occasionally, until patties are cooked through.